Herbert wins 1st European Tour title on Australia Day

 Bezuidenhout, who bogeyed the 72nd hole after spinning his approach into the water, had the advantage in the first playoff hole when Herbert pushed his second shot into the water guarding the green.

-“Oh my god, that may be the worst shot I’ve ever hit in my life,” Herbert said.
+“Oh my god, that may be the worst shot I’ve ever hit in my life,” Herbert said as he watched the ball drift into the lake.

-He chipped his fourth shot to inside two feet and made par.
-Bezuidenhout had layed up with his second shot but couldn’t get up and down, taking the playoff back down the 18th.
+Herbert chipped his fourth shot from the drop zone to inside two feet , however, and made an unlikely par.
+Bezuidenhout left his second shot deliberately short but couldn’t get up and down, taking the playoff back down the 18th.

+This time, Herbert’s long second shot was excellent, settling 20 feet from the cup.
+A two-putt was enough to win an event where he received a two-shot penalty last year for improving his lie in a bunker.

+“It’s so weird.
+It’s awesome.
+It’s just the best thing ever.
+It is so good,” Herbert said.
+“We’ve got a bottle of Scotch at home to celebrate, so I can’t wait to get into that with the boys.”

-Earlier, Swedish player Sebastian Soderberg ran between shots to post the fastest round in European Tour history – just 97 minutes – and shot 3-over 75.
+Earlier, Swedish player Sebastian Soderberg ran between shots – forcing his caddie to do the same, too – to post the fastest round in European Tour history – at just 97 minutes – while shooting 3-over 75.

+“I thought it would be a fun thing to do,” Soderberg said, “and I didn’t necessarily think it would hurt my game too much.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports